 Jenny acts for defendants in class action proceedings including acting for ANZ Bank in proceedings brought by plaintiffs seeking recovery of certain bank fees charged to them.
 Jenny co-authored the New Zealand chapter of the Class Actions Global Guide, published by Thompson Reuters for 2015/2016 and 2016/2017.

 Jenny is a well-known advisor on competition issues and has acted for clients such as ANZ Bank and Singapore Airlines Cargo in some of New Zealand's largest competition law cases brought by the Commerce Commission.
 She has extensive experience working with businesses involved in regulatory investigations.
 She has advised a number of clients involved in Ministerial Inquiries, assists with drafting submissions on regulatory proposals and advises clients on public law obligations.

-Jenny is named as a leading lawyer in dispute resolution and competition/antitrust by Chambers Asia Pacific 2021.
+Jenny is named as a leading lawyer in dispute resolution and competition/antitrust by Chambers Asia Pacific 2022.
+A client notes that she is "great at dealing with complex litigation and regulatory matters."
 Jenny's experience in commercial litigation, competition law and insolvency disputes is highlighted in the directory, with clients noting that "she is a very good, accomplished lawyer."
-Jenny is also recognised as a leading individual for dispute resolution and competition law by The Legal 500 Asia Pacific 2021.
+Jenny is also recognised as a leading individual for dispute resolution and competition law by The Legal 500 Asia Pacific 2022.
 Benchmark Litigation Asia-Pacific 2021 ranks Jenny as a leading "Litigation Star".